drBenway/pixi-vn-wiki/start/make-visual-novel.md

 For testing purposes, in this guide we will be recreating the visual novel [Breakdown](https://joshpowlison.itch.io/breakdown) using Pixi'VN.
 Breakdown is a short story that has all the features that a visual novel should have.
 Josh Powlison, the creator of Breakdown, has given us permission to use his narration for educational purposes❤️.

-Since Pixi’VN gives you the ability to write your [narration in different types of languages](/start/narration.md), it will be explained at each step how to do it with each language.
+Since Pixi’VN gives you the ability to write your own narration by choosing one or more [available narrative languages](/start/narration.md), examples will be made for each currently available language at each development step.

 ## Create a new project